Stop Loss Orders: why they are so important…

 When markets opened on 27th June, the pound had its biggest decline in years.

-Early this year, Bloomberg reported that the Chinese government was considering halting the purchases of US treasuries.
+In early months of 2018, Bloomberg reported that the Chinese government was considering halting the purchases of US treasuries.

 Again, this unexpected news was a major one for the markets, which declined by the biggest margin this year.